PRodriguez19/MMG3320-5320/docs/ch04/08_accessing_public_experimental_data.md

     ```bash
     /gpfs1/cl/mmg3320/course_materials/SRR_download
     ```

-    2. Change **#SBATCH --mail-user=netid@uvm.edu** to your netid

-    3. Run the `sra_fqdump.sh` script
+    2. Run the `sra_fqdump.sh` script

-    4. If this ran successfully, you should see two new fastq files and emails in your inbox.
+    3. If this ran successfully, you should see two new fastq files and an email in your inbox.

     ```bash
     SRR25462427.fastq.gz
     SRR25462429.fastq.gz
     ```

-    5. Check their sizes to see that SRR25462396 is 3.2MB and SRR25462427 is 4.6MB.
+    4. Check their sizes to see that SRR25462396 is 3.2MB and SRR25462427 is 4.6MB.

+    5. When you are finished show me your laptop.

 ***